mbT-Infrastructure/docker-development/Readme.md

 ## Usage

-This Container image extends the [base image].
-Make sure to also configure environment variables, ports and volumes from that image.
+This Container image extends the [builder image].

-### Command line flags

--   `--output PATH`
-    -   The output path.

 ### Environment variables

+-   `AUTHORIZED_PUBLIC_KEYS`
+    -   Public keys with access to the ssh server.
+For example `ssh-rsa AAAAB3Nz... user@example.madebytimo.de`.
+-   `HOST_KEY`
+    -   Host key to use for the ssh server.
--   `VARIABLE`
+-   `USER_GROUPS`
-    -   Set to `true` to enable ..., default: ``.
+    -   Comma seperated list of groups the user will be member of.
+The user will be removed from groups not listed.
+Defaults to `docker,sudo`.

 ### Volumes

--   `/media/volume`
+-   `/media/user`
-    -   The input and output directory of the files to ...
+    -   The home directory of the development user.

 ## Development